nreid/using_array_jobs/README.md

 - Evaluating many positions in the genome (e.g. variant calling).
 - Simulating and evaluating many datasets.

-An example of a trivial array job script, which would be submitted using `sbatch` is below:
+An example of a trivial array job script, which would be submitted using `sbatch` is below.
+To run this as a test, create a directory `mkdir array_test`, save the script there using a text editor such as `nano` and submit it to the job scheduler using the command `sbatch`.

 ```bash